-Operating a Nest thermostat is one of the best ways to optimize the daily schedule of your HVAC system.
+Installing a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
 This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the root of the problem, something a trained technician can use to offer solutions that much quicker.
+But as you can expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much sooner.

-Listed below are seven of the most common error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might address it and the approximate cost to do so.
-Remember that while the costs will ultimately depend on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components needed to wrap up repairs.
+Let’s consider seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can fix it and the projected cost to do so.
+Don’t forget that while the price will ultimately hinge on the exact Nest model, you can expect to pay around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific hardware needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is fixed.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician should check electrical connections and wiring until they uncover the root of the problem.
+The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and slowly check each wire, ensuring they are fully placed into the connector with the proper amount of uncovered copper.
-Once they find the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
+Once they find the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
+This critical error code can show up when the weather outside is particularly hot.
 The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
+Presuming the breakers are on, you can check a handful of other places before contacting a professional technician.

-As this error can drain your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-Assuming it displays error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power with a USB cable.
+Assuming it presents error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-A technician needs to cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the proper experience identifying and solving electrical problems.
+If excess power is sent inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off straightaway.
+You can then get a hold of a professional technician with the proper experience detecting and fixing electrical problems.

 e73 – Critical